rei-cher/server-mkdocs/docs/diagnosis/psoriasis_vulgaris.md

 - ILUMYA
 - SKYRIZI

-## <b  style="color:red">Notes</b>
+!!! note
     1. Biosimilars: Several TNF-alpha inhibitors (e.g., adalimumab, infliximab, etanercept) have FDA-approved biosimilars (e.g., Amjevita for Humira).
 These are "highly similar" alternatives and may be used interchangeably depending on availability and insurance.
     2. Pending Approvals: As of March 5, 2025, roflumilast foam (Zoryve foam 0.3%) is under FDA review for scalp and body psoriasis with a PDUFA date of May 22, 2025.
     3. Off-Label Use: Some medications (e.g., tacrolimus, hydroxyurea) are not FDA-approved specifically for psoriasis but are used off-label in certain cases.
     4. Children: Specific approvals for pediatric use are noted where applicable (e.g., etanercept, ustekinumab, secukinumab, ixekizumab).